cardano-foundation/docs-cardano-org/explainers/cardano-explainers/smart-contract-exp.md

 Smart contracts are self executing and reliable and do not require the actions or presence of third parties.
 The smart contract code is stored on, and distributed across, a decentralised blockchain network, making it transparent and irreversible.

 In summary, smart contracts are immutable as a contract cannot be changed, they are distributable and tamper-proof, fast and cost effective, as there is no middle man which saves money and time, and is safe due to encryption.

+Cardano is introducing smart contract support in 2021.
+As a multi-functional environment, Cardano will support the development and deployment of smart contracts using such programming languages as:

+- **Plutus** — a purpose-built smart contract development and execution platform.
+Plutus contracts consist of parts that run on the blockchain (on-chain code) and parts that run on a user’s machine (off-chain or client code).
+Plutus draws from modern language research to provide a safe, full-stack programming environment based on Haskell, the leading functional programming language.
+- **Marlowe** — a domain-specific language (DSL) for writing and executing financial contracts  that allows building contracts visually as well as in more traditional code.
+Financial institutions can use it to develop and deploy custom instruments for their customers and clients, for example.
+The Marlowe language itself is now embedded in both JavaScript and Haskell offering a choice of editors depending on developers’ preference and skillset.
+- **Glow** — a new domain specific language (DSL) for developing decentralized applications (DApps) on blockchain.
+With [Glow](https://glow-lang.org/), users can write secure DApps ensuring that smart contracts run safely in an adversarial environment.